Community Health Leaders

-In order to stay up to date on latest treatments, drug discovery, clinical studies and how to manage Asthma every day, Asthma.net brings you frequent articles, points of view and advice from leading patient advocates and experts.
+In order to stay up to date on latest treatments, drug discovery, clinical studies and how to manage Asthma every day, Asthma.net brings you frequent articles, points of view and advice from health leaders and experts.

 Lorene Alba, AE-C

-Lorene was diagnosed with asthma during my freshman year.
-After a successful career as a chef and restaurateur, she decided to make a career change and enter into the world of non-profits.
+Lorene Alba, AE-C, was diagnosed with asthma during her freshman year.
+After a successful career as a chef and restaurateur, she decided to make a career change and enter the world of non-profits.
 Her personal experience with having severe, persistent asthma that was poorly controlled for several years led her into the asthma field.
-Now she is a certified asthma educator (AE-C) and specializes in developing curricula and teaching clinicians, patients and caregivers about asthma self-management.
-Read More.
+Now she is a certified asthma educator (AE-C) and specializes in developing curricula and teaching clinicians, patients, and caregivers about asthma self-management.
+Read more.

 John Bottrell, RRT

 John Bottrell is a licensed respiratory therapist who also lives with allergic asthma.
 He has been blogging about his profession at Respiratory Therapy Cave since 2007 and about his disease at Hardluck Asthma since 2010.
 He has also been a featured asthma and COPD writer for Health Central since 2008.
 His love of history inspired him to create Asthma History, where he writes about the history of lung disease, which includes asthma and COPD.
 Read more.